 An additional cloud vendor Google Cloud Platform is now supported.
 Now you can select Ashburn, Virginia as a new region for your cloud load generators.

 For more details, see Vuser distribution locations.

 An additional location was added for Azure cloud load generators:

 For a complete list of the distribution locations, see Vuser distribution locations.

 Beta support was added for report templates.
 Create templates for your test reports and use them across several runs and tests as a shared asset.

-For details, see Using report templates (beta).
+For details, see Create report templates.

 Time series database integration for streaming data (Beta)